-Our investigator thought that the due diligence that Options undertook on Caledonian was deficient.
+Our investigator also thought that the due diligence that Options undertook on Caledonian was deficient.
 If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr S, contrary to regulation.
 It should also have seen that there was a significant risk of consumer detriment in accepting instructions from Caledonian - and hence it shouldn't have accepted any business from it.
-So, he recommended that Mr S' complaint be upheld.
+So, she recommended that Mr S' complaint be upheld.
 And compensation be paid.
-Options didn't respond to his opinion.
+Options didn't respond to the merits aspects of our investigator's opinion either.

 So, the matter has come to me for a decision.